 • Transition to college

-Sometimes, to provide the best help to students, Northland counselors may refer students to appropriate agencies in the community that have expertise in specific areas.
+To provide the best support to students, Counseling Services may refer students to appropriate agencies in the community that have expertise in specific areas.
+Counseling Services will work with students to determine the best course of action for each individual student seeking support.

 The following are exceptions to our counseling confidentiality practice: